-Learn about the trends on digital transformation and how to take the next step.
+Learn about trends in digital transformation and how they affect the engineering and construction industry.

 “It can save a lot of engineering time and money for the entire industry and helps to distribute knowledge more efficiently to our customers,” explains Jelle van de Ridder, R&D engineer at C-Job.
 "In the offshore sector a lot of repetitive tasks are done that need to be automated so that our engineers have time to focus on the creative processes".